Wellness center

 At AgeRejuvenation, we look at knee pain through two lenses at the same time: what is happening inside the joint and what forces are stressing it from the outside.
 When those pieces are addressed together, treatment becomes more precise and easier to measure over time.

-Why Knee Arthritis Keeps Coming Back
+Why Does Knee Arthritis Keep Coming Back?

-Over time, pain signals can become amplified by the nervous system, especially when sleep is poor or stress runs high.
+Over time, pain signals can also become amplified by the nervous system, especially when sleep is poor or stress runs high.
 The sympathetic nervous system can increase reactivity, which means discomfort may spike with activity that used to feel normal.

 Another reason symptoms persist is mechanics.
 Even mild swelling alters how the knee tracks.
 That can load one side of the joint more than the other, creating a pattern that repeats: soreness, compensation, stiffness, then less movement.
 If you only treat pain without addressing load, relief often feels temporary.